ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 on how you've configured your storage modules, your `chunk_storage` directory may only store a subset of a partition.

+The data stored may be packed or unpacked - and the two formats will often take up **different** amount of space.
+For this reason we suggest you rely on the `v2_index_data_size_by_packing` metric in order to track the amount of data that you have synced.
+Diskspace measuring tools (e.g. `du`, `ls -l`) will not be able to give an accurate measurment of the amount of weave data synced.

-For reasons [explained below](#partition-sizes) you will rarely be able to sync a full 3.6TB partition.
+For reasons [explained below](#partitions-are-rarely-full) you will rarely be able to sync a full 3.6TB partition.
 However, your node will continue to search the network for missing chunks so while unlikely it is possible that a previously "dormant" `chunk_storage` directory to see some activity if previously missing chunk data comes online.
 In general, though, once you have "fully" synced